zinebabercha/zinebabercha/README.md

 ### Hi there!
 I'm Zineb ABERCHA 👋

-I am a final-year Computer Science Engineering student at **Mohammed VI Polytechnic University (UM6P College of Computing)** specializing in **AI and Data Science**.
+I am a Computer Science Engineer student, I graduated from  **Mohammed VI Polytechnic University (UM6P College of Computing)** specializing in **AI and Data Science**.
 Currently, I am working as an **AI Engineer Intern at Syensqo** in Brussels.

 I am deeply passionate about agentic AI systems, foundation models, and generative AI, with hands-on experience spanning research (EPFL), industry, and robust end-to-end applied engineering projects.